-surgical vs. Non-surgical.
-Tissue or fluid used to check to see if something is cancer can be obtained in several ways.
+SURGICAL VS. NON-SURGICAL.
+Tissue or fluid used for biopsy can be obtained in several ways.
 One way is by surgery, which involves the use of general anesthesia and usually involves a hospital stay.
 Non-surgical biopsies are generally done as an outpatient procedure and under local anesthesia.
 In addition to removing tissue or fluid for testing, some of these procedures can also be used to prepare the area for future treatment if necessary.